lord-xld3/note-taker/README.md

-# Note Taker Starter Code
+# Note Taker

+## An app that lets you add/delete notes in your web browser